Sidney-Bernardin/Urithiru/README.md

 1. [Usage](#usage)

 ## Overview
-Urithiru is a layer-4 reverse-proxy and load-balancer that can be easily configured with a .toml file.
+Urithiru is a layer-4 reverse-proxy and load-balancer that can be easily configured using a .toml file.

 For more on how this project works, visit my [portfolio](https://sidney-bernardin.github.io/project/?id=urithiru).